shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 ### Start a new habit

 It takes 21 days to form a habit.
 Congratulations, you have the time.
-Decide a good habit like meditation, exercise, reading book, healthy diet or any other good habit.
+Decide a good habit like meditation, exercise, reading books, a healthy diet or any other good habit.

 And start developing it day-by-day. by the time lockdown will end, you'll have a good new habit.

 #### Note:
 * Some good habits are automatically building like cleaning hands, hygiene
-* Some bad habits are automatically stopping like smoking etc due to home qurantine :)
+* Some bad habits are automatically stopping like smoking etc due to home quarantine :)

 #### Resources
 * [Loop Habit Tracker](https://play.google.com/store/apps/details?id=org.isoron.uhabits){:target="_blank"}- Simple, small and free